huhx0015/DragonAlchenomicon/README.md

 © ARMOR PROJECT/BIRD STUDIO/SQUARE ENIX All Rights Reserved.

-© DRAGON QUEST, DRAGON WARRIOR are registered trademarks of Square Enix Co., Ltd.
+© DRAGON QUEST is a registered trademarks of Square Enix Co., Ltd.

-All DRAGON WARRIOR, DRAGON QUEST images, logos, names, music, and related media are intellectual properties of SQUARE ENIX unless otherwise noted.
+All DRAGON QUEST images, logos, names, music, and related media are intellectual properties of SQUARE ENIX unless otherwise noted.